 Avian botulism can spread quickly within a bird population via the “carcass-maggot cycle” if affected carcasses are not removed from the environment quickly.
 If a bird carcass remains in the environment long enough for flies to lay eggs in it, then maggots develop and bio-concentrate the toxin that comes from that carcass.
 Clams and invertebrates in the wetlands can also accumulate the toxin and cause botulism in the waterbirds that eat them.

 With the changing climate, it is thought that avian botulism will increase globally because the bacteria Clostridium botulinum (strain C) thrives in warmer water temperatures.
 Many of Hawaiʻi’s native waterbirds are already at risk of extinction, and avian botulism will only add to their plight.

 Historically, wildlife refuge staff and volunteers have worked hard to quickly remove carcasses from their wetlands, but often the carcasses are located in areas of thick vegetation, making them hard to detect in a timely manner.
 Our goal is to enable wildlife refuges to utilize canine-assisted surveys, especially in thickly vegetated areas that may prove challenging for visual surveys.
 While the 2017-2018 USGS detector dog study results have not officially been published yet, we believe based on experience that canine surveys can complement human/visual surveys quite well, and contribute to a more thorough overall surveillance effort to prevent and respond to botulism outbreaks.

-Where: Avian botulism has occurred on all the major Hawaiian islands, including Kauaʻi, Big Island, Maui, and Oʻahu, as well as on Midway Atoll.
+Where: Avian botulism has occurred on all the major Hawaiian islands, including Kauaʻi, Big Island, Maui, and Oʻahu, as well as on some remote islands such as Midway Atoll.
 Kaua‘i has the largest population of the endangered koloa maoli (Hawaiian duck, Anas wyvilliana), the species most affected by avian botulism.